binhnguyen288-source/WasmClangWithCppExceptions/README.md

 # WasmClangWithCppExceptions
-Full LLVM clang++ compiler on the browser, supports C++ exceptions.
+Full Clang-LLVM to WebAssembly compiler on the browser, supports C++ exceptions.